-- Driver’s Market is a small, family-run market offering organic produce, natural foods, a fine selection of wines and a fabulous deli
+- Driver’s Market is a family-run market offering organic produce, natural foods, a fine selection of wines and a fabulous deli with fresh prepared foods.

-- Sandrino joins the venerable F3–Fast Food Françias, Sushi Ran, Osteria Divino and Smitty’s Bar making Caledonia a robust and multi-faceted restaurant and bar destination.
-Sandrino has delicious pizza and Italian food and desserts!
+- Sartaj India Cafe has returned and joins the venerable Sushi Ran and Smitty’s Bar making Caledonia a robust and multi-faceted restaurant and bar destination.

-- For the home: Pine Street Natural Interiors features non-toxic furniture, organic bedding and custom window coverings; Sausalito Picture Framing has cornered the local market for quality picture framing and Waterstreet Hardware & Marine is a veritable hardware emporium with everything from screwdrivers and paint to coffee pots and foul weather gear
+- For the home: Eco-Terric (formerly Pine Street Natural Interiors) features non-toxic furniture, organic bedding and custom window coverings; Sausalito Picture Framing has cornered the local market for quality picture framing and Waterstreet Hardware & Marine is a veritable hardware emporium with everything from screwdrivers and paint to coffee pots and foul weather gear.

 Downtown has really flourished the last couple of years and continues to offer far more than just the standard tourist fare.
 Many of our residents have invested locally and opened up shop so there are plenty of fresh options for locals too.